-Overall, our analysis sheds new light on the galaxy-\Lya cross correlation.
+Overall, our analysis sheds new light on the galaxy--\Lya cross correlation.
 It clarifies further the physical origin and the thoroughly investigate the observational requirements for a faithful determination of this signal, reviewing the ability of current and forthcoming surveys to deliver a faithful measurement.
-We also provide an extensive discussion of future possible extension of this type of studies.
-As such, this paper represents a step further to a deeper understanding of the galaxy-IGM interplay during the first billion years of the Universe, a step direly needed to shed light on the many questions being on a daily basis by observations of the reionizing Universe.
+We also provide an extensive discussion of future possible extensions of these type of studies.
+As such, this paper represents a step further to a deeper understanding of the galaxy--IGM interplay during the first billion years of the Universe, a step direly needed to shed light on the many questions being on a daily basis by observations of the reionizing Universe.